kalexmills/multitenancy/README.md

 # multitenancy
-Multitenancy controller built using KRT.
+Multitenancy controller built using KRT -- basically a clone of Capsule.

+PoC status, for testing the API and finding holes.